tutkowskim/wine-not-splurge/README.md

 You can run the project locally using nodejs by running the commands `npm install` and `npm start`, which will serve the file `./public` at the url `http://localhost:3000`.

 ## Production Deployment
-For production deployment the files in the public directory are uploaded to and hosed by Azure Static Webapps.
+For production deployment the files in the public directory are uploaded to and hosted by Azure Static Webapps.